-The U.S. Department of Labor presented the City of St. Charles with the 2018 HIRE Vets Medallion Program Demonstration Award in recognition of its employment of military veterans.
-This award is part of the Honoring Investments in Recruiting and Employing American Military Veterans Act of 2017 (HIRE Vets Act).
+For the fourth consecutive year, the U.S. Department of Labor has presented the City of St. Charles with the HIRE Vets Gold Medallion Award.
+The award recognizes the City for employing military veterans, and is part of the Honoring Investments in Recruiting and Employing American Military Veterans Act of 2017 (HIRE Vets Act).

 The St. Charles City Council unanimously approved the appointment of Russell Colby as Director of Community Development at its Nov.
 1, 2021, meeting.
 Colby had been serving as Acting Director of Community & Economic Development since Aug.
 30, 2021, following the retirement of former Director Rita Tungare.

 Earlier this year, the City Council chose to split Tungare’s former position into two directorships.
 Colby has been appointed Director of Community Development and an active search is underway for a Director of Economic Development.

 99% of residents surveyed feel St. Charles is an Excellent or Good place to live.
 The results of the 2020 St. Charles Resident Survey were presented at the Sept.
 8, 2020 Government Operations Committee Meeting.
 In general, survey respondents feel St. Charles is safe, clean and well maintained.
 Residents also valued the services they receive for the taxes they pay.

 There are several easy ways to pay your utility bill: